castlecms/castle.cms/README.rst

 Cron jobs
 =========

-Castle utilizes quite a few cron jobs that should be setup.
+Castle uses many cron jobs that need to be setup.

 Daily
 -----